FINAM -- Introduction

 1c: adapter pulls and accumulates (or aggregates) data

-1d: adapter forwards notification (w/o effect)
+1d: adapter forwards notification (w/o effect)- Model B updates

 2a: component pulls data from input